 Our department houses both the sociology and anthropology programs and offers: a major in sociology; minors in sociology and anthropology; ample opportunities for research and applied experiences; flexibility to incorporate study abroad or a double major; laboratories for quantitative studies, GIS, and physical anthropology; guidance and support for self-designed majors in anthropology

 The sociology major is a ten-course major, with a core sequence of four courses (SOC 101, 301, 302, and 499).
-Sociology majors may elect to complete the major as a general sociology major or as a sociology major with a specialization in one of three specializations:
+Sociology majors may elect to complete the major as a general sociology major or as a sociology major with a specialization in one of four specializations:

 - Health and Environment